top of page

 Simone Pond, Coachella Valley Nature Preserve, Palm Desert CA

-We found nearly 6000 total taxa in the pre-eradication samples, with a significant difference in biodiversity between the invaded and non-invaded oases.
-Crayfish presence is notoriously difficult to detect with eDNA, and indeed crayfish were not detected in any other samples known to contain crayfish.
-However, we detected a unique microbial community of around 90 species in the invaded oasis, that was absent in the non-invaded oasis and control tanks.
-Many of these species have previously been associated with crayfish in other studies.
-Analysis of the subsequent sampling time points is ongoing, but preliminary results indicate community turnover of microbial, plant, and animal species.
+We also found nearly 6000 total taxa of animals, plants, fungi, and microorganisms in the pre-eradication samples, with a significant difference in biodiversity between the invaded and non-invaded oases.
+Further analysis of the total community is ongoing, and preliminary results indicate community turnover of microbial, plant, and animal species.
 We hope that these results can inform restoration of other invaded aquatic systems.

 Landscape genomics of endangered California species